-Roasted veggies have been a BIG theme in our home lately, their so simple and even more so satisfying.
+Roasted veggies have been a BIG theme in our home lately, they are so simple and even more so satisfying.
 I love experimenting in the kitchen looking for new ways to make meals that are nutritious, but also easy to make.
 This recipe is just that.
 I’ve been a bit obsessed with it and have had it twice this week and would probably make it again today if I had some cabbage left over.
-It’s definitely a favorite and I’m happy to finally share it with you.
+It’s definitely a favorite and I’m happy to share it with you finally.

 This Roasted Wedge Cabbage recipe is so simple, I feel bad even posting it as a recipe.
 The sauce I make to go with this recipe is also very easy.
 For those busy days when you don’t feel like cooking but want something a bit more gourmet, this is the recipe to go with.Print